Lord Tim Hudson: Biography

 Hudson was born George Timothy Brumwell on 11 February 1940 in Prestbury, Cheshire, and was educated in Cumberland and at Strathallan School, Perthshire.
 His father, Thomas Brumwell, served in Bomber Command in World War II and died in a raid over Belgium in 1944.
 In 1948, his widowed mother married Henry Hudson, who owned a cotton business.

 Tim Hudson moved to London in 1961 before spending time in France, and in 1963 returned to London to work as a trainee executive for Prestige pressure cooker manufacturers.
 He resolved to work in the music industry and became a member of the fashionable "Chelsea Set".
 On a visit to Birmingham he offered to manage The Moody Blues, and then, according to his own account, introduced the band to Decca Records in London, though his role is disputed.

 Hudson then moved to Montreal, Canada, where, as "Lord Tim of Liverpool", he became a DJ on station CKGM.
 When The Beatles embarked on their 1965 North American concert tour, radio station KCBQ in San Diego employed Hudson.
 He described himself as a record producer who claimed to know The Beatles personally, and to have helped discover the Moody Blues.
-Hudson made broadcasts publicising the "Fab Four"'s appearances in the San Diego area.
-Using his contacts in England, Hudson managed to get permission to travel with the group prior to their concert in San Diego, and to file reports to be aired exclusively on KCBQ.
+Hudson made broadcasts publicising the band's appearances in the San Diego area.
+Using his contacts in England, Hudson managed to get permission to travel with the group before their concert in San Diego, and to file reports to be aired exclusively on KCBQ.
 However, it was said of him that: He used his suave British accent to promote himself and became particularly popular among women.
 His problems surfaced, despite his claims to the contrary, when he could not do the simplest of tasks such as working the controls, playing records, or punching in ads.
 Having never before been on the radio, all he could do was sit in the studio and talk on the microphone.
 His brief stint at KCBQ, in terms of radio work, was one of the station’s worst staffing disasters.

-Nonetheless, Hudson was able to land a high-profile evening slot on KFWB-Los Angeles which lasted for approximately a year and a half (1965–66).
+Nonetheless, Hudson was able to land a high-profile evening slot on KFWB-Los Angeles that lasted for approximately a year and a half (1965–66).

-In March 1966, Hudson presented singer Nancy Sinatra with a gold disc to mark her million seller, "These Boots Are Made for Walkin'".
+In March 1966, Hudson presented singer Nancy Sinatra with a gold disc to mark her million seller "These Boots Are Made for Walkin'".
 However, as the actual gold record had failed to arrive in time from New York, Hudson had to present Sinatra with the similarly earned disc of Dean Martin's "Everybody Loves Somebody"; at one point, Hudson was engaged to Martin's daughter.
 In 1967, he became the manager of The Seeds, promoting the band and writing liner notes for their record releases.
 At the time, he claimed to have invented the term "flower power".
 He later managed another band, The Lollipop Shoppe, but left the music industry, disillusioned, in 1969.